-Potato Certification Service

-Colorado State University - Colorado Certified Potato Growers' Association, Inc.
+Potato Certification Service Colorado State University - Colorado Certified Potato Growers' Association, Inc.

-Colorado Certified Seed Potatoes Bulk Certificate # 13044CRO31-101
+Colorado Certified Seed Potatoes Bulk Certificate # 1404407A31-102

-Buyer Seller SLV Research Center 0249 East Rd.
-9 North Center, CO 81125,
+Buyer 0249 r Research Center East Rd.
+9 North er, CO 81125,

-Variety & Kind : Colorado Rose Potato
+Variety & Kind : AC99375-1RU Potat 0

-Lot Number : 13044CRO31 Amount Sold : 403.6 CWT
+Lot Number : 1404407A31 Amount Sold : 245 CWT

 Generation : G3 Tag Grade : Blue

-Cut Seed :N E xperimental Seed 1? : N
+Cut Seed : N Experimental Seed 1? : N

 Size Specification : 1 1/2 inch to 10 oz

-Re-Certification Eli gibility : Eligible
+Re-Certification El igibility : Eligible

 PVP Status PROHIBITED!
-Yes : U.S. Plant Variety Pro tection Granted or Applied For - UNAUTHORIZED PROPAGATION
+Yes : U.S. Plant Variety Protection Granted or Applied For - UNAUTHORIZED PROPAGATION

-Owner of Conveyer nce :
+Owner of Conveye nce : Wo orley Family Farms

-Number of Car or T ruck License : NM68 90 FT F Date Lo aded : 11/18/2013
+Number of Car or Truck License : CC Date Loaded:

-Federal/State Inspe ction Certificate No. : P194133 & P194142
+Federal/State Insp ection Certificate No. :

-Shipping Seal No. : 49401
+Shipping Seal No. :

 We, the undersigned, submit that the potatoes covered by this CERTIFICATE not to exceed the above stated amount sold, have been grown and handled according to the Rules and Regulations governing the production of certified seed potatoes as promulgated by the Board of Governors of the CSU System and administered by the Potato Certification Service.

-1 sice Date: // // Seller's Signature:
+Date:/ / Selle er's Signature:

-Since the use, crop, yields or quality of seed potatoes is beyond the control of the producer, the seller, the inspector, the Colorado Certified Potato Growers' Association, Inc, or the Board of Governors of the CSU System, no warranty of any kind, express or implied, including merchantability, which extends beyond the description on the face of this Certificate is made concerning the performance or quality of these seed potatoes.
-Also, there is no representation or warranty that licensed cultivars listed on this bulk certificate will not infringe any patent or other proprietary right.
-By acceptance of these seed potatoes, buyer expressly agrees that its exclusive remedy for breach of any warranty shall be limited in all events to a return of the purchase price of like seed.
+Colorado Certified Pot express or implied, inc ato Growers' Association, li luding merchantability, wh nc, or the Board of Gover ich extends beyond the trol of the producer, the seller, the inspector, the control of the CSU System, no warranty of any kind, description on the face of this Certificate is made is no representation or warranty that licensed

+cultivars listed on this bulk certificate will not infringe any patent or other proprietary right.
+By acceptance of these seed potatoes, buyer expressly agrees that its exclusive remedy for breach of any warranty shall be limited in all events to a return of the purchase price of lhe seed.